 We want our students to love reading books.
-We want them to go over to a book shelf, choose a book that interests them, and hurry to dive in.
-The ability to choose a book that interests them, as opposed to one that is assigned to them, is vital to growing that passion.
-Here are some ways you can foster that love through student CHOICE.
+We want them to go over to a bookshelf, choose a book that interests them, and dive in with gusto.
+The ability to choose books that are engaging and accessible is a vital part of developing a passion for books and a strong identity as a reader.

-Help them choose
+Help readers choose